MarcosEscandon/MarcosEscandon/README.md

 - 👀 I’m interested in Music/ Gaming/ Sports

 - 🕹  I worked as a Full-stack Developer in Welivery.
-- 🕹  I'm currently working as a QA Manual-Automation in Temperies.
+- 🕹  I'm currently working as a QA Manual-Automation & DevOps in Temperies.

 - 📫 How to reach me:
 - marcos.escandon@gmail.com